The Complete Guide to Patellofemoral Pain Syndrome

 “Chair warriors” who spend more than 4–6 hours per day suffer as much from knee pain as many runners.
 Woe to runners who also work all day in a chair.

 “Runner’s knee” is a popular description among runners, of course, and they do get it more often than anyone else.
-But it is not a good term to use, because there are at least a half dozen other conditions that term could refer to, especially iliotibial band syndrome.
-And of course it excludes other people who get the condition — all those people with cyclist’s knees and hiker’s knees, for instance!
+But it is not a great term to use, because there are at least a half dozen other conditions that term could refer to, especially iliotibial band syndrome.
+And then there are all those people with cyclist’s knees and hiker’s knees!

 Calling it “runner’s knee” particularly leaves out people whose knees hurt while sitting and because of sitting.
 Office workers and other chair-bound workers really do suffer from PFPS in droves.
 In fact, another name for this condition is moviegoer’s knee because of the tendency of the condition to cause pain after sitting for a long time.
 This also explains the use of the term “theatre sign” among professionals, as in, “He’s got theatre sign — must be a case of movie-goer’s knee.”
 In my professional experience, however, you could just as well say, “He’s got desk job sign — must be a case of office worker’s knee.”